sjoerd20/ChipsCircuits/README.md

 - A*

-- iedereen die ik vergeten ben
+- iedereen die we vergeten zijn